Strategy evolution on temporal hypergraphs: Results

-To verify the generality of our conclusions, we perform additional simulations on synthetic temporal hypernetworks with $p=0.05$ (Disconnected) and $0.6$ (Connected).
-The temporal hypernetwork with $p=0.05$ is disconnected for almost all individuals and has similar properties and performance to the empirical hypernetwork.
-The cooperation is promoted at a moderate $\tau$ (i.e., sparser hypernetworks), as the connected density decreases rapidly and then turns to rise (Figs.~\ref{fig:tem_den}f, g).
-The temporal hypernetwork of $p=0.6$ verifies our conclusions from another side, in which snapshots are all fully connected.
-As $\tau$ goes up, the subhypernetworks become denser (Fig.~\ref{fig:tem_den}j) and inhibits cooperation (Fig.~\ref{fig:tem_den}i).
-However, the size of hyperlinks is larger for $p=0.6$ (Figs.~\ref{fig:tem_den}f, j), making it easier for cooperation to emerge on temporal hypernetworks (Figs.~\ref{fig:tem_den}i, k).
+We perform additional simulations on synthetic temporal hypergraphs, constructed by activating links independently with probability $p$ (see Methods).
+The temporal hypergraph with $p=0.05$ is disconnected in most snapshots and has similar properties and performance to the empirical hypergraph.
+Cooperation is promoted at moderate $\tau$ (i.e., sparser hypergraphs), which coincides with the trend that the connected density first decreases rapidly and then begins to rise as $\tau$ increases (Figs.~\ref{fig:tem_den}f, g).
+The temporal hypergraph with $p=0.6$ verifies our conclusions from the other side of the spectrum, in which all snapshots are fully connected.
+As $\tau$ increases, the subhypergraphs become denser (Fig.~\ref{fig:tem_den}j) and inhibit cooperation (Fig.~\ref{fig:tem_den}i).
+However, the size of hyperedges is larger for $p=0.6$ (Fig.~\ref{fig:tem_den}k), making it easier for cooperation to emerge on temporal hypergraphs (Figs.~\ref{fig:tem_den}i).
+These findings further validate the influence of connected density, induced by temporal characteristics of the hypergraphs, on the evolution of cooperation.